Become a member – it’s free!

-The applications are processed in the ALF secretary in Alexandria.
-After this, the applications come to the national network, the local Finnish network.
-If you are not contacted in reasonable time after submitting the application, please contact us in the Finnish network: it is possible, that your application has got stuck in the system!
+The applications are processed in the ALF secretariat in Alexandria.
+After this, the applications are send to the national network.
+If you are not contacted in reasonable time after submitting the application, please contact the coordinators of the Finnish network: it is possible, that your application has got stuck in the system!

 The Finnish network has two requirements for the joining members: